A Rose by Any Other Name Would Be Hard to Find

 Findability

 The central and ultimate goal in indexing is the same as in librarianship — findability.
-Connecting people with the information they are looking for (and not wasting the time of the reader) is the raison d'être for indexing (and librarianship).
+Connecting people with the information they are looking for (and not wasting the time of the reader) is the raison d’être for indexing — and librarianship.
 Hence, findability.

-Cue the index’s See reference.
+Cue the index’s cross reference.

 See References